 Try Natural Repellents

 Some people are weary of applying certain chemicals to their bodies, so they would prefer a more natural option.
 Fortunately, there are natural mosquito repellents, free of chemicals.
-Citronella can be effective in repelling all sorts of pests and can be used as a spray or in candle form.
+Citronella can be effective in repelling all sorts of pests and can be used as a mist or in candle form.
 Lemon eucalyptus oil and lavender can also help repel mosquitos.
 You can use these oils in candles or in essential oil diffusers.
 Although they are not 100% effective, these natural remedies can reduce the amount of mosquitos in an area, reducing your likelihood of mosquito bites.

 Keep Mosquitos Outside